Professional edition active

 Dose and Administration of HPV Vaccine

-• Initial dose at age ≥ 15 years: A 3-dose series is given at 0, 1 to 2 months, and 6 months.
+• Initial dose at age ≥ 15 years: A 3-dose series is administered at 0, 1 to 2 months, and 6 months.
 Minimum intervals are 4 weeks between the first and second dose, 12 weeks between the second and third doses, and 5 months between the first and third doses.
 If the second or third dose is administered too soon it should be repeated.

 Adverse Effects of HPV Vaccine